DanielNikkari/bitly_clones/REPORT.md

 ## Run bit.ly clones

-In order to run the clones you must have **Docker** installed on your computerand running.
-Then navigate to the directory with the file **docker-compose.yml** and run command `docker-compose up --build`, after the composing you can access the application in the browser:
+In order to run the clones you must have **Docker** installed on your computer and running.
+Then navigate to the directory with the file **docker-compose.yml** and run command `docker-compose up --build`, after composing you can access the application in the browser:

 - bitly_clone_javascript (Deno Oak): localhost:7777
 - bitly_clone_javascript2 (Node Express): localhost:8080